 September 14, 1976.

 We had just gotten through a very red, white, and blue summer, as we celebrated the country’s bicentennial.
-Jimmy Carter

-    was in office, “Charlie’s Angels” ruled TV, and Boston’s debut album had just come out, so “More Than a Feeling” was all

-    over the radio.
+Gerald Ford was still in office, “Charlie’s Angels” ruled TV, and Boston’s debut album had just come out, so “More Than a Feeling” was all over the radio.
 There was no cable TV, cell phones, VCRs or, perhaps most shocking, light beer.
-Coors was the closest

-    thing to that and it was just arriving on the scene.
+Coors was the closest thing to that and it was just arriving on the scene.

-    For us – that is, me and my little juvenile delinquent friends – it was all about Boone’s Farm Strawberry Hill wine,

-    Schlitz Tall Boys, and bourbon and coke… along with weed that was only $10 to $20 per “lid,” rationed out in joints

-    rolled in tasty strawberry rolling paper.
+For us – that is, me and my little juvenile delinquent friends – it was all about Boone’s Farm Strawberry Hill wine, Schlitz Tall Boys, and bourbon and coke… along with weed that was only $10 to $20 per “lid,” rationed out in joints rolled in tasty strawberry rolling paper.
 (Aahhh… those endless days, in a constant haze.)

 I was also smoking Marlboro reds (.60 per pack) and even those little Winchester “cigars” which looked more like cigarettes, except darker.
 They tasted like dogshit, but only cost .29 per pack!
 In more desperate times, I would steal my father’s Pall Mall Gold 100s, or one of my grandfather’s King Edward cigars… which I actually inhaled.
 Great idea for young lungs.

 The “King Edward” Kid.
 (Good God…)